vitalk/vim-simple-todo/README.md

 - [x] Support markdown list markers
 + [x] So it's easy to create tasks in issues or pull requests on GitHub

+Plugin has built-in integration with [tpope/repeat](https://github.com/tpope/vim-repeat), so each mapping is repeatable via <kbd>.</kbd>.

 ## Installation

 Use your favorite installation method: